 Engine No.5 Mona

-Our latest conservation project and new Fundraising Appeal are to help return engine No.5 Mona to public display condition after nearly 50 years in storage and partial dismantlement.
+Our latest conservation project and Fundraising Appeal are to help restore engine No.5 Mona to public display condition after nearly 50 years in storage and partial dismantlement.

 The cosmetic restoration involves:

 sourcing a number of fittings which have been 'borrowed' for in-service locomotives over many years;

 painting and lining out;

 fitting of brass name plates and a brass numeral to the side tanks.

 The Association has secured an agreement to purchase one of the original name plates for re-fitting to No.5 Mona and from which a copy will be made and also fitted.
 Both of the original name plates were sold with the engine into private ownership back in 1978.

 Working in partnership with Isle of Man Railways, the aim is to complete the cosmetic restoration of No.5 Mona in time for the 150th anniversary of the Railway in July 2023.

 You can view the restoration progress on our separate online project work log - click here or on the image below.

 If you would like to help with the restoration work as a volunteer, click here.